We are responsible for managing an estimated 80,000 trees ad 100 hectares of woodland.

 - Managed with community engagement.

 We don't manage trees growing on designated highway land, even if we own the land where the tree is growing.
 This includes many roadside trees.
-You can report new issues to Hampshire County Council at www.hants.gov.uk/roads or call 0300 555 1388.
+Report issues with roadside trees online to Hampshire County Council or call 0300 555 1388.

 We carry out a rolling maintenance plan, inspecting trees every five to six years to reduce risks.
 This includes checking for: